Revenue, I choose you! The Pokémon Company’s profits jump by 2,500 percent

 The news comes courtesy of TechCrunch (CrunchGear, technically) alum Serkan Toto, who noticed the line item in Japan’s Kanpo gazette.
 Private companies don’t have to report all their financials, but many post a summary in the gazette regularly.

 We knew the game was printing money, of course — it had reportedly created a billion in revenue as early as February.
-Unfortunately, there’s no exact breakdown of these enormous amounts, for example how much came from in-app purchases and how much from sponsorship deals.
+Unfortunately, there’s no exact breakdown of these enormous amounts; for example, how much came from in-app purchases and how much came from sponsorship deals.
+We recently found out that McDonalds and others are paying surprisingly large sums to… lure customers to their stores.

 The gravy train won’t stop there, either.
 Who knows how much they’re making from Magikarp Jump?Featured Image: Bryce Durbin